Graded-index fiber

-A graded-index or gradient-index fiber is an optical fiber whose core has a refractive index that decreases with increasing radial distance from the optical axis of the fiber.
+A graded-index fiber, or gradient-index fiber, is an optical fiber whose core has a refractive index that decreases continuously with increasing radial distance from the optical axis of the fiber, as opposed to a step-index fiber, which has a uniform index of refraction in the core, and a lower index in the surrounding cladding.

 Because parts of the core closer to the fiber axis have a higher refractive index than the parts near the cladding, light rays follow sinusoidal paths down the fiber.
 The most common refractive index profile for a graded-index fiber is very nearly parabolic.
 The parabolic profile results in continual refocusing of the rays in the core, and minimizes modal dispersion.

-Multi-mode optical fiber can be built with either graded index or step index.
-The advantage of the multi-mode graded index compared to the multi-mode step index is the considerable decrease in modal dispersion.
-Modal dispersion can be further decreased by selecting a smaller core size (less than 5–10 μm) and forming a single-mode step index fiber.
+Multi-mode optical fiber can be built with either a graded-index or a step-index profile.
+The advantage of graded-index multi-mode fiber compared to step-index fiber is a considerable decrease in modal dispersion.
+This means that the trip time of light traversing the fiber is more consistent, allowing shorter and more frequent pulses of light to be discerned by the receiver.
+Modal dispersion can be further decreased by selecting a smaller core size (less than 10 μm) and forming a single-mode step index fiber.

-This type of fiber is normalized by the International Telecommunication Union ITU-T at recommendation G.651.1.
+This type of fiber is normalized by the International Telecommunication Union ITU-T in recommendation G.651.1.